 The Dining Hall appeals to my eyes, the faint taste of shepherd’s pie and pumpkin bread making me hungry.
 Raspberry-filled sugar cookies bound to permeate my dreams that night as I sit thinking of them.
 The winding tree out front, encircled by a wooden bench, takes me back to a late Sunday afternoon when Charlotte hurriedly dragged Miles and me over, claiming she had found her perfect meditation tree for her newfound Buddhism.
 The quad air sliced by Frisbees on those warm days in May, Jem always diving dramatically for that last thrown disc.

-Main Street houses memorized turn from white to brown, yellow, then red, before they cease, and a farm road opens to the great expanse we call the “small loop.”
-I knew Deerfield really had transformed me when the smell of manure and silage, so pungent at the tip of the loop, evokes a smile, while all others, not familiar with the Deerfield experience, plug their noses and hope for relief.
-My gaze slides left and descends to vacant lower levels with hills towering above.
+Main Street houses memorized turn from white to brown, yellow, then red, before they cease, and a farm road opens to the great expanse we call the Small Loop.
+I knew Deerfield really had transformed me when the smell of manure and silage, so pungent at the tip of the Loop, evokes a smile, while all others, not familiar with the Deerfield experience, plug their noses and hope for relief.
+My gaze slides left and descends to vacant Lower Levels with hills towering above.
 The storm clouds have moved away, leaving the green fields glowing with lazy afternoon sun.
-I picture any of those cool fall days, the fields teeming with players, cheers echoing through the valley, as we watched with amazement as Hunter, our personal Energizer bunny, leapt for a header goal.
-The fur coat identifying the man himself, Mr. Morsman stood at the edge of the fields, spirit always a loyal companion.
+I picture any of those cool fall days, the fields teeming with players, cheers echoing through the Valley, as we watched with amazement as Hunter, our personal Energizer Bunny, leapt for a header goal.
+The fur coat identifying the man himself, Mr. Morsman stood at the edge of the fields, his spirit always a loyal companion.
 And as Ariel rounded the perimeter for what seemed like the 100th time, hair billowing in the wind, we ogled her unsurpassably graceful strides.
 The fields also double for the adored Dorm Olympics and Spring Day, bookends of the school year.
 I recall the masterpieces created during tin foil sculpture competition and Laddie alarmingly balanced during the Dorm Olympics handstand competition.
 My epic battle against Hannah on the blow-up obstacle course at Spring Day evoked in me a competitive side I knew not I possessed.
-The fields then ascend towards the sports complex up a steep hill just before the bridge.
+The fields then ascend towards the Sports Complex up a steep hill just before the bridge.
 When the snow sweeps this valley, smothering our fields in layers of white, the hill takes on its true purpose.
 Winter Sundays: legs tucked in, sled underneath, I pummeled down the slope, tumbling off as the hill flattens to fields.

 The river marks the edge of our lavish green carpet and holds its own stream of memories.
 Hours spent, head back, chest up, legs sprawled across the water’s surface, floating from the jumping point to the entrance path, again and again.
 A pause, the sleepy current slowed our driven lives.
 I can picture Emmet, Campbell, Chapin, and Mac Roy boarding their oversized raft in the river, ill-made spears in hand as they attempted to rid Deerfield of the dreaded lamprey monsters.